mesquita/elementos/README.md

 # Elementos
-Digital Signal Processing Elements -- COPPE/UFRJ 2019.2
+Digital Signal Processing -- COPPE/UFRJ 2019.2

 This is me trying to get an A in this course.